If you’ve visited campus in the past decade, you’ve witnessed a dynamic TCU.

 Save my name, email, and website in this browser for the next time I comment.

 In more than a decade of commencement ceremonies, I have made it a point not to call attention to an individual student.
 But this past May I made not one but two exceptions.

-What is it about TCU?
-The university’s connection culture has defined its ethos for generations.
 A new book reports that the friendly, welcoming Horned Frog family is a model in higher education.
 Is it also a competitive advantage?

 TCU’s award-winning international education program is making an impact on South Africa’s endangered rhinos.